aliseandblake/aliseandblake.github.io/travellers.md

 Travelling from the United Kingdom and other European countries
 ---------------------------------------------------------------

-If you are travelling to Riga from the United Kingdom we suggest flying, otherwise it might take you up to 40 hours to drive to Latvia.
-Best tip would be to pick a direct flight, since that would save you time and energy.
+If you are travelling to Riga from the United Kingdom we strongly suggest flying.
+We suggest direct flights, since there are many inexpensive options.
 There are direct flights to Riga from London, Glasgow, and other major cities, and are usually operated by Ryanair.
-Another good option, if you are travelling from Edinburgh, is Norwegian Airlines, however, a transfer in Oslo is usually part of their journey to Latvia.
+Another good option, if you are travelling from Edinburgh, is Norwegian Airlines - however, a transfer in Oslo is usually part of their journey to Latvia.

-If you are travelling from any other European country, we suggest taking a look at <http://airbaltic.com>, as they do direct flights to many European cities including Prague and Vilnius.
+If you are travelling from any other European country, we suggest looking at [airbaltic.com](http://airbaltic.com), as they have direct flights from many European cities, including Prague and Vilnius.